kwxm/OCaml-PLC-CEK/README.md

 ```

 to run the program `n` times: the execution times (in seconds) will be printed
-each time, but not the program result.
-This is a quick way to get benchmarking
+each time, and at the end the average time will be printed (but not the program
-data.
+result).
+This is a quick way to get benchmarking data.

 ### Input data
 The executable consumes Plutus Core programs in CBOR format (serialised with